-Beth Ripley, MD, PhD, is a clinical fellow in cardiovascular imaging at Brigham and Women’s Hospital, Harvard Medical School.
+Beth Ripley, MD, PhD, is a radiologist trained at Brigham and Women’s Hospital, Harvard Medical School.
 She received her Bachelor’s degree in Art History from Stanford University and her MD and PhD in Neurosciences from University of California, San Diego School of Medicine.
 Currently she is exploring applications of 3D printing in surgical planning with an emphasis on structural heart disease.
 She also has a special interest in patient education, shared decision-making and informed consent.

 James Weaver Ph.D., is a Senior Research Scientist at Harvard University’s Wyss Institute for Biologically Inspired Engineering.
 He received his Bachelor’s degree in Aquatic Biology and Ph.D. in Marine Science from the University of California, Santa Barbara, and went on to pursue postdoctoral studies in Molecular Biology, Chemical Engineering, Physics, and Earth Sciences.
 Working at the interface between zoology, materials science, and multi-material additive manufacturing, his main research interests focus on investigating structure function relationships in hierarchically ordered biological composites and the fabrication of their synthetic analogs.